Managing Pain & Discomfort After PDO Thread

-Can You Sleep After PDO Threads?
+Can You Fly After PDO Threads?

 After any procedure — minimally invasive or not — it’s important to get quality sleep.
 This sleep will promote optimal recovery, as your body works to heal.